-You will be advised of the fee during the application process and be sent an invoice for payment.
+You will be advised of the fee during the application process and you will be sent an invoice for payment.

 Step 4.
 When your CAR is approved

-You are required to notify AT of your actual start in MyWorksites.
+You are then required to notify AT of your work start date in MyWorksites.

 Step 5.
 After the work is completed

-When all work has been completed you are required to notify AT of completion of work via MyWorksites.
+When all work has been completed you are required to notify AT of completion via MyWorksites.